Configure Search Criteria

 export const <feature>SearchCriteriasSchema = z.object({

-// ACTION S2: Please define the members for your customerManagementSearchCriteriasSchema here
+// ACTION S2: Define members for the <resource>SearchCriteriasSchema here

 } satisfies Partial<Record<keyof SearchCustomerManagementRequest, ZodTypeAny>>);